opnsense/docs/source/manual/proxy.rst

 -------------------------
 Category Based Web Filter
 -------------------------
-No need for additional plugins, such as squidGuard - as OPNsense has build-in category based web filter support.
+No need for additional plugins, such as squidGuard - as OPNsense has built-in category based web filter support.
 Main features include:

 * Fetch from a remote URL
 * Supports flat file list and category based compressed lists
 * Automatically convert category based blacklists to squid ACL's
-* Keep up to date with the build-in scheduler
+* Keep up to date with the built-in scheduler
 * Compatible with most popular blacklist

 ----------------